m4fn3/Stylometric-analysis-of-Japanese-AI-generated-text/README.md

 1. Run predict.py

 ## Notes
+- Label 0 is for human-written text, and label 1 is for AI-generated text.
 - Merged raw / preprocessed data is excluded due to its size.
 Please refer to the splitted data in `data/preprocessed/chatgpt4o/parts/`.
 - `src/chatgpt/client.py` is excluded.
 The structure is like below:
 ```python